sablokgaurav/code_quicklook/README.md

-#### code This page is used for quick look when I am coding and I forgot some function or inbuilt class reference.
+#### This page is used for quick look when I am coding and I forgot some function or inbuilt class reference.
 It doesnt provide any code itself.
 I believe that no book or code courses teaches you how to write code for specific applications, specific projects and analysis.
 They simply teaches you how to declare variables, write functions.
 These are only links that I am programming currently and need it as a reference.

 If you program and write code most of the day then to increase your vision and transparency and also to give your eyes a little bit rest, you  can find some themes here: [vscode_themes](https://vscodethemes.com/).